 The following summary does not purport to be a complete statement of the rights of holders of Union Pacific common stock under applicable Utah law, the Union Pacific revised articles of incorporation and the Union Pacific bylaws or the rights of the holders of Motor Cargo common stock under applicable Utah law, the Motor Cargo articles of incorporation and the Motor Cargo bylaws, or a complete description of the specific provisions referred to herein.
-This summary contains a list of the material differences but is not meant to be relied upon as an exhaustive list or a detailed description of the provisions discussed and is qualified in its entirety by reference to the URBCA and the holders of Motor Cargo common stock are referred.
-Copies of such governing corporate instruments of Union Pacific and Motor Cargo, to which the holders of Motor Cargo common stock are referred.
-Cargo are available, without charge, to any person, including any beneficial owner to whom this prospectus is delivered, by following the instructions listed under "Where You Can Find More Information."
+This summary contains a list of the material differences but is not meant to be relied upon as an exhaustive list or a detailed description of the provisions discussed and is qualified in its entirety by reference to the URBCA and the governing corporate instruments of Union Pacific and Motor Cargo, to which the holders of Motor Cargo common stock are referred.
+Copies of such governing corporate instruments of Union Pacific and Motor Cargo are available, without charge, to any person, including any beneficial owner to whom this prospectus is delivered, by following the instructions listed under "Where You Can Find More Information."